notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 [diesel_cli]: https://github.com/diesel-rs/diesel/tree/master/diesel_cli

-> `cargo install diesel_cli --no-default-features --features postgres`.
+> `cargo install diesel_cli --no-default-features --features postgres`

 The reason we pass both of those long flags to install is because by default, Diesel will assume you want all `sqlite`, `mysql`, and  `postgresql` backends.